-Construction Accidents NY: Who to Contact?
+Construction Accidents in NY: Who to Contact?

 December 19, 2017 | Workers Compensation

 Did you know that at least one in five workplace fatalities are construction-related?
 Many construction accidents in NY unfortunately do not have a happy ending.

 It’s a lot to think about, especially if you are a construction worker yourself, or you care deeply about someone who is.
 But, non-fatal accidents (thousands of them on a daily basis) still outnumber fatal ones – it’s useful to know then exactly how to behave on-site, just as well as what to do after.